xAirx/Express-Api-for-React-Native-project/README.md

      HTTPS and Secure Communication -done      - Implemented Certificates -done

-## DevBranch
+## DevBranch  - Still bugged work in progress!!!!! which is why its on devbranch :D

-### ---Added post functionality for Dishes and Leaders / comments and Feedback----
+### ---Added post functionality for Dishes and Leaders / comments and Feedback---- WORKS

 			/routes/leaderRouter.js -implemented